Sigvel/shoplifted/README.md

 ## Contact

-If you would like to get in contact, please feel free to contact me through these methods:
+If you would like to get in contact, please feel free to contact me through linkedIn:
 [My LinkedIn page](https://www.linkedin.com/in/tony-sigvel/)